-Invocations of Java programs in a continuous JVM are able to pass on state to subsequent invocations of programs in the same JVM.
-You can use this to your advantage in designing your Java applications if you want information to persist from one program invocation to the next.
-Because static state and object instances referenced through static state are not reset between JVM reuses in a continuous JVM, it is permissible for applications to create persistent items that might be of use to future executions of the same application in the same JVM.
+You can use the ability to pass on state to your advantage in designing your Java applications if you want information to persist from one program invocation to the next.
+Static state and object instances referenced through static state are kept across JVM reuses in a continuous JVM, so it is permissible for applications to create persistent items that might be of use to future executions of the same application in the same JVM.

 Imagine an operation that reads DB2 information in order to construct a complex data structure; this might be an expensive operation that should not be repeated more times than absolutely necessary.
 With a continuous JVM, the complex data structure can be stored in application static and be accessible to later executions of the application in the same JVM, thus avoiding unnecessary initialization.
 (If objects are anchored in static, that is, in the static class fields, then they are never candidates for garbage collection.)
-This is also possible with a resettable JVM, but would require the development of middleware code, which is a step up in complexity from developing application code.